 So the challenge here is to find a suitable range of biomarkers that can provide a good level of proof that rejuvenation has occurred when using these therapies.
 This means various measures of functional age and health are required, and these measures should be something the research community as a whole agree upon as being suitable.

 The search for consensus in the academic community

-There are no shortage of suggested biomarkers, indeed one only has to look at the myriad of journals on the subject to see there are many to choose from.
-Metrics ranging from simple functional age measures like grip strength, gait and balance to more complex measures such as DNA methylation (which measures age based on changes to epigenetic markers in the cell) are all possible candidates for creating a panel of biomarkers.
+There is no shortage of suggested biomarkers, indeed one only has to look at the myriad of journals on the subject to see there are many to choose from.
+Metrics ranging from simple functional age measures like grip strength, gait and balance, to more complex measures such as DNA methylation (which measures age based on changes to epigenetic markers in the cell), are all possible candidates for creating a panel of biomarkers.

-The paper mentioned at the start of this article highlights these points and given the size of the task it could be a while before we see true consensus on what selection of biomarkers are best as an accurate measurement of aging.
-That said, progress will continue and the pace appears to be picking up as support for rejuvenation biotechnology grows and more therapies move closer to the clinic.
+The paper mentioned at the start of this article highlights these points, and given the size of the task it could be a while before we see true consensus on what selection of biomarkers is best as an accurate measurement of aging.
+That said, progress will continue, and the pace appears to be picking up as support for rejuvenation biotechnology grows and more therapies move closer to the clinic.

-With rapid progress in technology we may find academia reaches an agreement sooner than the researchers in this paper suggest.
+With rapid progress in technology, we may find academia will reach an agreement sooner than the researchers in this paper suggest.
 Indeed there are innovative companies developing biomarkers such as CellAge, Insilico Medicine and many others, so progress may well race ahead unexpectedly in the near future.

 It seems pretty clear that DNA methylation, already considered by many in research as the gold standard of aging biomarkers, will end up as an important part of any biomarker panel.
 Combined with functional aging metrics like grip strength, gait, balance, endurance, and other biomarkers, this could well form the basis for an accurate way to measure aging and changes to aging from therapies.